ianlewis/kay/docs/source/quickstart.rst

     return render_to_response('myapp/index.html', {'message': _('Hello')})

-One default view is already defined. ``render_to_response`` function receives a template's name as the first argument.
+One default view is already
+defined. :func:`kay.utils.render_to_response()` function receives a template's name as the first argument.
 You can pass a dictionary as the second argument.
-That dictionary will be passed to the template.  ``_()`` function marks strings for i18n extraction and replaces with transalted text when pages are rendered.
+That dictionary will be passed to the template.
-``myapp/index.html`` template's real path on your system is ``myapp/templates/index.html`` (Note that ``/templates/`` is nestled).
+``_()`` function marks strings for i18n extraction and replaces with transalted text when pages are rendered.  ``myapp/index.html`` template's real path on your system is ``myapp/templates/index.html`` (Note that ``/templates/`` is nestled).

 myapp/templates/index.html